 The system configuration is a vector of n states, a state for each processors and $2(n^2 - n)$ queues, each bounded by a constant capacity c.
-Note that in the scope of self-stabilization, where the system copes with an arbitrary starting configuration, there is no deterministic data-link simulation that use bounded memory when the capacity of links is unbounded [12].
-Note further that non-FIFO communication links can be accommodated by mimicking FIFO delivery [10].
+A set s{ij} (rather than a queue, reflects the non-FIFO nature) for each directed edge (i, j) from a processor p_i to a processor p_j .
+Note that in the scope of self-stabilization, where the system copes with an arbitrary starting configuration, there is no deterministic data-link simulation that uses bounded memory when the capacity of links is unbounded [14].
+Note further that non-FIFO communication links can be accommodated by mimicking FIFO delivery [11].

-An execution is a sequence of configurations and steps, $E = (C_1, a_1, C_2, a_2...)$ such that $C_i$ , i > 1, is obtained by applying $a{i-1}$ to $C{i-1}$ , where $a{i-1}$ is a step of a single processor, $p_j$ , in the system.
-Thus, the vector of states, except the state of $p_j$ , in $C{i-1}$ and $C_i$ are identical.
-If the single communication operation in $a{i-1}$ is a send operation from $p_j$ to processor $p_k$ then $s{jk}$ in $C_i$ is obtained from $s{jk}$ in $C{i-1}$ by enqueuing the message sent in $a{i-1}$ .
-If the resulting queue $s{jk}$ exceeds its size, i.e., $|s{jk}| = c$ , then an arbitrary message is deleted from $s{jk}$ .
+An execution is a sequence of configurations and steps, $E = (C_1, a_1, C_2, a_2...)$ such that C_i , i > 1, is obtained by applying a{i-1} to C{i-1} , where a{i-1} is a step of a single processor, p_j , in the system.
+Thus, the vector of states, except the state of p_j , in C{i-1} and C_i are identical.
+If the single communication operation in a{i-1} is a send operation from p_j to processor p_k then s{jk} in C_i is obtained from s{jk} in C{i-1} by enqueuing the message sent in a{i-1} .
+If the resulting queue s{jk} exceeds its size, i.e., $|s{jk}| = c$, then an arbitrary message is deleted from s{jk} .
 The rest of the message queues are unchanged.
-If the single communication operation in $a{i-1}$ is a receive operation of a (non null) message M, then M (which is the first message to be dequeued from $s{kj}$ in $C{i-1}$ ) is removed from $s{kj}$ , all the other queues are unchanged.
-A receive operation by $p_j$ from $p_k$ may result in a null message even when the $s{kj}$ is not empty, thus allowing unbounded delay for any particular message.
+If the single communication operation of a (non-null) message M, then M (which is the first message to be dequeued from s{kj} in C{i-1}) is removed from s{kj} , all the other queues are unchanged.
+A receive operation by p_j from p_k may result in a null message even when the s{kj} is not empty, thus allowing unbounded delay for any particular message.
 Message losses are modeled by allowing spontaneous message removals from (any place in) the queue.
-An edge (i, j) is operational if a message sent infinitely often by $p_i$ .
+An edge (i, j) is operational if a message sent infinitely often by p_i is received infinitely often by p_j .

-Atomic register.
-For the simulation of a single writer multi-reader (SWMR) atomic register, we assume $p_0$ is the writer and $p_1, p_2, \ldots, p{n-1}$ are the readers.
-There is a procedure for executing a write operation by $p_0$ , and procedures for executing read operations by the readers.
+Atomic register For the simulation of a single writer multi-reader (SWMR) atomic register, we assume p_0 is the writer and $p_1, p_2, \ldots, p{n-1}$ are the readers.
+There is a procedure for executing a write operation by p_0 , and procedures for executing read operations by the readers.

 Each invocation of a read or write operation translates into a sequence of computation steps, following the appropriate procedure.
 Concurrent invocations of read and write operations yield an execution in which the computation steps corresponding to invocations by different processors are interleaved.
-An operation $op_1$ precedes an operation $op_2$ in this execution, if $op_1$ returns before $op_2$ is invoked.
+An operation op_1 precedes an operation op_2 in this execution, if op_1 returns before op_2 is invoked.
 Two operations overlap if neither of them precedes the other.

 Each interleaved execution of an atomic register is required to be atomic, namely, equivalent to an execution in which the operations are executed sequentially and the order of non-overlapping operations is preserved [4].
-As advocated in [7], the above definition is equivalent to say that the atomic register has to satisfy the following two properties:
+As advocated in [7], the above definition is equivalent to saying that the atomic register has to satisfy the following two properties:

-Regularity.
-A read operation returns either the value written by the most recent write operation that completes before the read or a value written by a concurrent write. - No new / old inversions.
-If a read operation R returns the value of a concurrent write operation W, then no read operation that is started after R completes returns the value of a write operation that completes before W starts.
+- Regularity.
+A read operation returns either the value written by the most recent write operation that completes before the read, or a value written by a concurrent write. - No new/old inversions.
+If a read operation R returns the value of a concurrent write operation W, then no read operation that is started after R completes, returns the value of a write operation that completes before W starts.